 MUN Note Passing – Complete Guide

-One of the most important, yet not often talked about, ways to be successful at a Model UN conference is to master the art of note passing.
+One of the most important, yet not often talked about, ways to be successful at a Model UN conference is to master the art of note passing (also known as MUN chits).
 Note passing is a subtle, yet powerful, tool at a conference.
 If you think you can get through a conference without passing a single note to other delegates, then you might as well plan on having an unsuccessful conference.

 Note passing provides a way for you to speak to other delegates during the formal debate, be in General Speakers list or moderated committee sessions.
 You may ask, “Isn’t that what unmoderated caucuses are for?”
 Absolutely, but some things need clarification, panning, or to be put into the works before you get to that point.
 MUN notes allow you to personally communicate with anyone from the first moment the conference starts.
 In itself, this is a tool of critical importance.
 If a country says something during their speech to the committee, that directly impacts your country or block, you will need to be able to quickly move into action.

 Learning how to write and pass notes that are meaningful and impactful will go a long way towards success for your delegation.
 It will also improve your chances at winning best delegate.
 This article will cover the different important uses for notes at a MUN conference and how to write them.

 At a MUN conference, you will be sending notes mostly to other delegates.
 They are the ones who you spend most of your time with, and energy on, when negotiating, discussing policies, and formulating strategies.
 Occasionally, you will need to send notes to the Chair as well.